Qods Mohajer-6: Performance

 The Mohajer-6 has a maximum takeoff weight of 600–670 kg and can carry about 100–150 kg in armaments, depending on model.
 The ground control station of Mohajer-6 has 200–500 km range.
 It has a maximum speed of 200 km/h, an endurance of 12 hours, and a 16,000-18,000 ft (4600–5500 m) ceiling.

 Multiple sources say that although the Mohajer-6 is designed by Qods Aviation, it is manufactured by Qods' longtime rival, Iran Aircraft Manufacturing Industries Corporation (HESA).
 Both Qods and HESA are subsidiaries of Iran's state-owned Aerospace Industries Organization.

 Operational history

-Some Mohajer-6s were reported to be based at Qeshm Island.
+In 2018, some Mohajer-6s were reportedly based out of Qeshm Island.

 In July 2019, Iran used the Mohajer-6 against PJAK militants.
 The Mohajer-6 has reportedly been used against Jaish ul-Adl in 2023.

 In September 2022, a Russian Telegram post claimed, that Russia used a Mohajer-6 to guide Geran-2 suicide drones to their targets in Ukraine during their Invasion of Ukraine.
 In the same month, Iran had also used the drone to attack Kurdish political party headquarters in Iraqi Kurdistan.

 Iran has supplied these drones to the Sudanese Army during the Sudanese civil war.
 It has been allegedly used during the Battle of Khartoum.